-In November 2006, the voters of Coconino County failed to approve the community college's request for a seven-year secondary property tax override.
+Followed by a previous defeat at the ballot, in November 2013, the voters of Coconino County failed to approve the community college's request for a seven-year secondary property tax override.
 ATRA recognizes and appreciates their desire to only approach the voters one more time, and if successful, not have to do so again.
 However, they are not unique in preferring to only seek voter approval once and legislators should be prepared for many other jurisdictions seeking similar treatment.